 Origami Flower Bouquet

-Your child can cut and fold her way to lots of lovely spring tulips through the art of origami!
-Spring is all about fresh flowers, and tulips are one of the first bulbs to pop.
+Your child can cut and fold her way to lots of lovely spring tulips through the art of origami.
+Spring is all about fresh flowers, and tulips are often the first bulbs to pop!
 With some simple Origami folding techniques, your child can create a vase full of these colorful paper flowers.

 What You Need: